Carlos Hank González: Career

 Hank González's political career began when he moved from Atlacomulco to Toluca to take charge of the State of Mexico's Departmento de Escuelas Secundarias y Profesionales (Department of Professional and Secondary Schools) as well as the Oficina de Juntas de Mejoramiento Moral, Cívico y Material (Office of Committees for Moral, Civic and Material Improvement) between 1952 and 1953.
 The following year he was in charge of the treasury for the municipality of Toluca.
 From 1955 to 1957 he was the president of the ayuntamiento of Toluca.

-His federal service began in 1961 when he became a congressman (diputado federal) for the XLIV Legislature.
+His federal service began in 1958 when he was elected to Congress (diputado federal) for the State of Mexico's 6th district.
 However, at the height of his political career, he served as the governor of the State of Mexico from 1969 to 1975 and was appointed regent of Mexico City in 1976.
 Federally, he served as Secretary of Tourism from 1988 to 1990 when he was then named as Secretary of Agriculture and Hydraulic Resources.

 He was considered one of the leaders of the old guard wing of the Institutional Revolutionary Party (PRI).
 He began as chief of the Delegación del Sector Popular at district, state and national conventions of the PRI, then was a delegate for the party for the states of Chiapas, Tabasco, Campeche and Quintana Roo.
 He worked his way up to be a member of the Comisión Pólitica del Comité Ejecutivo Nacional, advising presidents of the party.
 His death not only left a vacant place in the party structure of the PRI but also signaled the end of a cycle in Mexican politics.

 Constitutionally barred from running for the Mexican presidency by a provision then in force which excluded those with a foreign-born parent from holding the office.
 His father, Jorge Hank Weber, was German and a colonel in both the German and Mexican armies.
 However, Hank González was influential on the PRI party, culminating in the late 1980s and early 1990s during the presidency of Carlos Salinas de Gortari.

 As mayor of Mexico City, he built the Eje vial system of roads and other projects designed to make the city more car-friendly.